Volver

 "Zapruder Frame #313" oil painting by Tansill Stough-Anthony

 "Zapruder Frame #313" is an oil painting by Tansill Stough-Anthony in a series titled “Fading Memories: In Honor of JFK”.
 The painting depicts a black background with brown edges that represent the edges of a film strip with sprocket holes visible.
 Streaks and splatters of red and white paint cover the middle of the black background and extend onto the film edges.
-This represents frame 313 of the Abraham Zapruder film from November 22, 1963 which shows the fatal shot to President Kennedy.
+This represents frame 313 of the Abraham Zapruder film from Noviembre 22, 1963 which shows the fatal shot to President Kennedy.
 A short pink cylinder sitting atop the streaks of red and white represents Jackie Kennedy's pink pillbox hat.
 No actual figures are visible, however.
 The artist signed the painting in the lower right corner.

 "Zapruder Frame #313" oil painting by Tansill Stough-Anthony